 First Person: Writing in the first person allows readers to deeply connect with the narrator’s personal thoughts, feelings, and immediate reactions.
 Each character’s perspective is given a distinct and intimate voice, making their segment of the story feel personal and urgent.
 However, the limitation is that the narrative is confined to what the character knows, sees, and experiences, which can restrict the story’s scope and leave other characters’ motivations and thoughts opaque.

 Third-Person Omniscient: This perspective offers a god-like overview of the entire narrative landscape, providing insights into the thoughts, feelings, and hidden motives of all characters simultaneously.
-It facilitates a broader understanding of the entire story, and can seamlessly incorporate multiple perspectives without switching the narrative voice.
+It facilitates a broader understanding of the entire story, and can seamlessly incorporate perspectives without switching the narrative voice.
 However, it can sometimes distance the reader from the characters, as the intimate connection fostered by first-person narration is less pronounced.

 Past Tense vs. Present Tense